 General Pathway

-The General pathway is designed for students who wish to enter TAFE, an apprenticeship or employment after school.
-All students who are in general courses must select one VET certificate in addition to their General courses.
+The General pathway is designed for students who wish to enter TAFE, alternative university entry, an apprenticeship or employment after school.
+All students who are in General courses must select one VET certificate in addition to their General courses.